 Enhanced Collaboration

-Facilitate team discussions and shared understanding.
+Facilitates team discussions and builds a shared understanding.

 Simplified Design

-Break down complex systems into manageable parts.
+Breaks down complex systems into manageable parts.

 Flexibility

-Easily adjust designs during development.
+Easy to adjust designs during development.

 Conclusion